vbe0201/google-ctf-2020/hardware/avr/README.md

 So as I started to read the C code, I'd been following along the disassembly to get a picture of the inner workings of some AVR APIs.
-Keep in mind that we're doing a hardware CTF, without any prior knowledge to the challenge, I wasn't expecting something that is obvious on the eye without any insight in how the AVR architecture and the provided abstractions from the `avr` library that is being included at the top of the code.
+Keep in mind that we're doing a hardware CTF, without any prior knowledge to the challenge, I wasn't expecting something that is obvious on the eye without any insight in how the AVR architecture and the provided abstractions from the `avr` library work.

 For the same reason, I also followed along the [`atmega328p` datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) since we know from the `avr-gcc` invocation in the Makefile that we're dealing with exactly this MCU.